xlqian/kirin/documentation/cots_connector.md

 stop_id |  | Id of this stop in Navitia
 message | *idMotifInterneDepartReference* | If present, it points to the field `labelExt` of the *parametreLIV* feed having the same `id`.
 Otherwise, the value of *idMotifInterneArriveeReference* is used as reference.
-If no matching `id` is found, the message is left empty. departure |  | Departure datetime of the `VehicleJourney` for this stop in Navitia. departure_delay | *listeHoraireProjeteDepart/pronosticIV* | see below departure_status | *horaireVoyageurDepart/statutCirculationOPE* | See the mapping method below. arrival |  | Arrival datetime of the `VehicleJourney` for this stop in Navitia. arrival_delay | *listeHoraireProjeteArrivee/pronosticIV* | See the mapping method below. arrival_status | *horaireVoyageurArrivee/statutCirculationOPE* | See the mapping method below.
+If no matching `id` is found, the message is left empty. departure |  | Departure datetime of the `VehicleJourney` for this stop in Navitia. departure_delay | *listeHoraireProjeteDepart/pronosticIV* | See the mapping method below. departure_status | *horaireVoyageurDepart/statutCirculationOPE* | See the mapping method below. arrival |  | Arrival datetime of the `VehicleJourney` for this stop in Navitia. arrival_delay | *listeHoraireProjeteArrivee/pronosticIV* | See the mapping method below. arrival_status | *horaireVoyageurArrivee/statutCirculationOPE* | See the mapping method below.

 **Setting the departure_delay and arrival_delay property**
 For the departure_delay :
 * If the *sourceHoraireProjeteDepartReference* is not defined (or contains an empty value)
   * If there is only one item in the *listeHoraireProjeteDepart* => the value of its *pronosticIV* is used
-  * Else (there are several items in the *listeHoraireProjeteDepart*) => the cots stream is considered unvalid and is rejected.
+  * Else (there are several items in the *listeHoraireProjeteDepart*) => the cots stream is considered invalid and is rejected.
 * If the *sourceHoraireProjeteDepartReference* is available (and non empty value)
   * If there is only one item in the *listeHoraireProjeteDepart*
     * If its *source* property is the same as *sourceHoraireProjeteDepartReference* => the value of its *pronosticIV* is used
-    * else (value is different) => the cots stream is considered unvalid and is rejected.
+    * else (value is different) => the cots stream is considered invalid and is rejected.
   * Else (there are several items in the *listeHoraireProjeteDepart*) :
     * If one of the items has the same value in its *source* property as *sourceHoraireProjeteDepartReference* => the value of its *pronosticIV* is used
-    * Else (no item has the same *source* property as *sourceHoraireProjeteDepartReference*) => the cots stream is considered unvalid and is rejected.
+    * Else (no item has the same *source* property as *sourceHoraireProjeteDepartReference*) => the cots stream is considered invalid and is rejected.

 For the **arrival_delay**, the same rule applies with the *sourceHoraireProjeteArriveeReference* property and the *listeHoraireProjeteArrivee*.